 Since their DNA is contained within the nucleus, they also undergo nuclear division.

-Mitosis is the division of a eukaryotic nucleus, although it is sometimes interpreted as a complete cell cycle that is used for cell duplication.
+Mitosis is the division of a eukaryotic nucleus, although it is sometimes interpreted as a complete cell cycle used for cell duplication.

 Cell division is necessary for the growth and repair of damaged tissues.

-Eukaryotic cells can also undergo a specialized form of cell division called meiosis, which is necessary to produce reproductive cells such as sperm, egg, and spore cells.
+Eukaryotic cells can also undergo a specialized cell division called meiosis, which is necessary to produce reproductive cells such as sperm, egg, and spore cells.

 The cell cycle is a series of defined and synchronized events that allow a cell to grow and divide.

-- G1 phase (first gap phase): During this phase, cells that are destined for mitosis grow and carry out various metabolic activities.
+- G1 phase (first gap phase): During this phase, cells destined for mitosis grow and carry out various metabolic activities.

-- G2 phase (second gap phase): During this phase, the cell continues to grow and generate the proteins necessary for mitosis.
+- G2 phase (second gap phase): During this phase, the cell grows and generates the proteins necessary for mitosis.
 (Phases G1, S, and G2 are collectively called “interface”).

 - M phase (mitosis): mitosis involves the segregation of sister chromatids.
-A structure of protein filaments called the mitotic spindle latches onto the centromere and begins to contract.
-This separates the sister chromatids, slowly moving them to opposite poles of the cell.
+A structure of protein filaments called the mitotic spindle latches onto the centromere and began to contract.
+This separates the sister chromatids, slowly moving them to opposite cell poles.

-Chromosomes become very compact during mitosis and can be clearly seen as dense structures under the microscope.
+Chromosomes become compact during mitosis and can be seen as dense structures under the microscope.

 The resulting daughter cells can re-enter the G1 phase only if they are destined to divide.

-Not all cells need to continually divide.
-For example, human nerve cells stop dividing in adults.
+Not all cells need to divide continually.
+For example, human nerve cells stop dividing between adults.